Carnaval de Barranquilla, February

 Festival Mundial de Salsa

 Don't miss this classic Cali festival.
-Despite the name, it's not really a worldwide festival, but you'll see some amazing dancers, and there are often free salsa shows.
+True to the name, the festival features amazing salsa dancers from Cali and around the world doing their thing, and there are often free salsa shows.

 Festival Internacional de Teatro